Golubhoye/PasswordStrengthChecker/README.md

 3. The app runs locally in the browser.
 Use the input to test password strength, click **Generate** to generate a strong password, or **Copy** to copy it to clipboard.

 ---
+### Using Live Server (Optional)

+To make development easier, you can run this project using the Live Server extension in Visual Studio Code.

+#### Installation:
+1. Open VS Code.
+2. Go to Extensions (Ctrl + Shift + X).
+3. Search for "Live Server".
+4. Install the extension by Ritwick Dey.

+#### Running the Project:
+1. Open the project folder in VS Code.
+2. Right-click index.html.
+3. Select "Open with Live Server".

+Your website will open in the browser and update automatically on file save.

+This extension is optional but useful for testing and debugging.

 ## Files included
 - `index.html` — main webpage